SebastianSoendergaard/SimpleObjectDb/README.md

 ### Usage

-To add to your project, add as a nuget package:
+To add to your project, add as a nuget package for file store:

 ```
 dotnet package add Basses.SimpleDocumentStore
 ```

-or
+or for MS SQL Server

 ```
 dotnet package add Basses.SimpleDocumentStore.SqlServer
 ```

-or
+or for PostgreSQL

 ```
 dotnet package add Basses.SimpleDocumentStore.PostgreSql